Paul Hurst: Return to Grimsby Town

 On 30 December 2020, Hurst and Chris Doig returned to Grimsby, signing 30 month contracts until June 2023 and replacing Ian Holloway who had resigned seven days earlier amid talks of a potential takeover at the club.

 Following off the field controversies that led to the departure of Holloway and majority shareholder John Fenty, Hurst could not save Grimsby from relegation and the club finished bottom of League Two ending a five-year spell following their last promotion under Hurst in 2016.
-Grimsby club legend John McDermott in an interview laid the blame with the outgoing regime, stating "You can’t blame Paul, and you can’t blame the players now.
-Watching the games, they’ve had a go, but he’s been given a gun with about two bullets in it.
+Grimsby club legend John McDermott in an interview laid the blame with the outgoing regime, stating "You can't blame Paul, and you can't blame the players now.
+Watching the games, they've had a go, but he's been given a gun with about two bullets in it.
 How can you fight that?"

 Hurst was awarded the National League Manager of the Month award for April 2022 after four wins from five across the month, boosting the club's play-off ambitions.
 Grimsby were promoted back to the Football League at the first attempt, with Hurst's side navigating a play-off campaign that saw them beat all three opponents in extra time, beating Notts County 2–1 at Meadow Lane in the eliminator before a 5–4 semi-final victory away at Wrexham.
-In the 2022 National League play-off Final at the London Stadium, the Mariners defeated Solihull Moors 2–1.
+In the 2022 National League play-off final at the London Stadium, the Mariners defeated Solihull Moors 2–1.

+In the 2022–23 season, Grimsby advanced to the quarter-finals of the FA Cup for the first time since 1939 by beating Premier League side Southampton 2–1 away from home, becoming the first club in the competition's history to knock out five teams from a higher division.

+On 28 October 2023, following four consecutive defeats, Hurst was dismissed by Grimsby with the club in 21st place.

+Return to Shrewsbury Town

+On 24 January 2024, Shrewsbury Town confirmed the reappointment of Hurst as head coach.
+He was dismissed on 3 November 2024 after making a disappointing start to the 2024-25 season, winning just two of 19 games.

 Broadcasting career

 In the summer of 2008, Hurst graduated from Staffordshire University with a degree in Professional Sports Writing and Broadcasting.

-Hurst worked for Rotherham United's Community Sports Trust as Participation Officer.
+Hurst worked for Rotherham United's Community Sports Trust as participation officer.

 Personal life

-Hurst previously worked as a Professional Support Assistant at Rawmarsh Community School in 2010, combining this with his role as joint manager of Boston Utd.
+Hurst previously worked as a professional support assistant at Rawmarsh Community School in 2010, combining this with his role as joint manager of Boston United.
 Hurst completed his UEFA 'A' Coaching Licence in January 2014, which is widely regarded as one of the highest coaching qualifications in the game.
 He is married to Melanie and has a daughter Millie and a son Zack.